SvetlanaSchmidt/partage-sup/README.md

 ```bash
 produce data/exp.300/dev.eval
 ```
-This will download the corresponding [fastText](fastText) French model, train the supertagging model, and output the evaluation scores on the dev set (you can replace `dev` with `test` in the command above to get the results on the test set).
+This will download the corresponding [fastText][fastText] French model, train the supertagging model, and output the evaluation scores on the dev set (you can replace `dev` with `test` in the command above to get the results on the test set).

-To speed up the process, you can alternatively run an experiment with a [smaller, 100-dimensional fastText model](fastText-fr-small) using the following command:
+To speed up the process, you can alternatively run an experiment with a smaller, [100-dimensional fastText model][fastText-fr-small] using the following command:
 ```bash
 produce data/exp.100/dev.eval
 ```
 Note that, due to a reduced size of the embedding model, the evaluation scores may be significantly lower in this setting.
-Official [fastText](fastText) models are 300-dimensional and the one required for this experiment was obtained using the Python `fasttext.util.reduce_model` function (see [this thread](fastText-reduction)).
+Official [fastText][fastText] models are 300-dimensional and the one required for this experiment was obtained using the Python `fasttext.util.reduce_model` function (see [this thread][fastText-reduction]).